cmwillett/TheDigitalCookbook/MainDishes/KatiesHomemadeVegetableSoup.md

 - 1 bag of frozen green bean cuts
 - 1 bag of frozen cauliflower
 - 1 small can of tomato paste
+- half stick of butter
 - black pepper to taste
 - 1/2 tsp cayenne pepper
 - 1/4 (heaping) tsp of turmeric
+- garlic powder/salt to taste
-- garlic powder to taste
+- onion powder to taste
+- a few squirts of ketchup
 - 32 oz box of vegetable broth
 - v8 juice to thickness
 - optional:  orzo pasta